bamadesigner/show-me-the-admin/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Make sure the login button is hidden when not in use.

 = 1.1.2 =
 * Fixing esc_attr() bug where show and hide phrases weren't being printed on the settings page.
 Thanks @kevinwhoffman!